Level crossings are not time wasters, they're life savers

 - The turbulence created by trains can drag you under their wheels if you are too close to the tracks.

 - Deliberate abuse of a level crossing is a criminal offence.
+You could be taken to court and face a £1000 fine.
 The most serious offences can result in a prison sentence.

 In 2009/10, there were over 4,500 recorded incidents of pedestrians and motorists deliberately abusing level crossings, including over 400 'near misses'.